Overview

 DESCRIPTION OF MATERIAL, SIGNIFICANT OR UNUSUAL RISKS

-and sell, the rating agencies that review these securities, and other publicly available sources of information about
+the rating agencies that review these securities, and other publicly available sources of information about these securities,

 RISK OF LOSS

-availability of credit, inflation rates, economic conditions, changes in laws, and national and international political
+credit, inflation rates, economic conditions, changes in laws, and national and international political circumstances.

-be prepared for the potential risk of loss.
-Our Firm will assist Clients in determining an appropriate strategy based
+prepared for the potential risk of loss.
+Our Firm will assist Clients in determining an appropriate strategy based on their

 ACTIVE MANAGEMENT RISK